w4ffl35/agent_example/README.md

 ## Setup

 During setup you will be asked for a LangChain API key.
-If you wish to see LangSmnith traces, you will need to create an API key and have that prepared before running the setup script.
+If you wish to see LangSmith traces, you will need to create an API key and have that prepared before running the setup script.

 Setup script:
 ```bash